IDAHO DISABILITY BENEFITS

-If you can no longer work due to a disability, then you need to replace your income.
+If you can no longer work due to your physical and mental conditions, then you need to replace your income.
 We can help you do that.
 Our office will help you file your application for disability on Social Security’s website.
 Our goal is to help you every step of the way.
 That includes filing your initial application.

 WHAT IDAHO DISABILITY BENEFITS CAN YOU WIN?

-If you cannot work for more than 12 months due to a physical or mental disability, you may be able to win Social Security Disability or Supplemental Security Income benefits.
+If you cannot work for more than 12 months due to a physical or mental condition, you may be able to win Social Security Disability or Supplemental Security Income benefits.

 Social Security Disability Insurance (SSDI)

-Social Security Disability Insurance provides monthly payments and medical benefits for people found to be disabled.
-These individuals must also meet the non-disability requirements of contributing to the Social Security Trust Fund through taxes on their earnings.
+Social Security Disability Insurance provides monthly payments and medical benefits for people who meet SSA’s listing.
+These individuals must also meet the other rules of paying into the Social Security Trust Fund through taxes.
 Find out more about Social Security Disability benefits here.

 Supplemental Security Income (SSI)

-Supplemental Security Income (SSI) provides money and medical benefits to adults and children who are blind or disabled.
-However, they also must meet the non-disability income and resources requirements to receive SSI.
+Supplemental Security Income (SSI) provides money and medical benefits to adults and children with severe illness.
+However, to get SSI benefits, you also must meet the income and resources rules.
+The income and resources rules are similar to those of welfare.
 Learn more about SSI benefits here.

 HOW TO APPLY FOR DISABILITY BENEFITS IN IDAHO

 Once you apply, your application will be sent to the Idaho Disability Determination Services.
-They will review your medical records and make a decision about whether you qualify for disability benefits.
+They will review your medical records and make a decision about whether you should be paid benefits.
 You can check the status of your application online by creating a Social Security account.